-Despite many letters to council members, letters to the editor, newspaper commentaries, a recent editorial in the SF Chronicle, and the state’s opposition to the federal GSA’s threat of using eminent domain of McKay Avenue, our plea to preserve the property for public use has been soundly ignored by our City Council and City Manager.
+Despite many letters to council members, letters to the editor, newspaper commentaries, a recent editorial in the SF Chronicle, and the state’s opposition to the federal GSA’s threat of using eminent domain of McKay Avenue, our plea to preserve the property for public use has been soundly ignored by our city council.
 Therefore we believe it is paramount that Alameda voters voice their wishes in next November’s election.
-By placing a winning Measure on the ballot, we can guarantee that the parcel is rezoned as “open space.”
+By placing a winning measure on the ballot, we can guarantee that the parcel is rezoned as “open space.”

 If you would like to support the Park District’s expansion plans at the federal surplus property and give us permission to use your name on the “Friends of Crown Beach” list, please send an email to: email@example.com Any comments you may have will also be appreciated.